Insight into the Concessions Refresh Program

 Click the drop downs below for answers to Frequently Asked Questions:

 Being an award-winning airport means keeping the experience at IND fresh and meaningful for both leisure and business travelers alike.
 The Concession Refresh Program is intended to attract authentic retailers and food & beverage providers to the airport, as a means of showcasing local foods, beverages and brands that directly represent the Hoosier experience as permitted by law.
 A primary goal of the Concessions Refresh Program is to meet and exceed a traveler’s expectations, and to specifically ensure the IND Concessions Program recognizes expectations of the “traveler of the future,” including products, services and offerings reflective of Indy’s top food, beverage and retail brands.

 The current Concessions Program consists of 56 individual retail spaces of which 53 are currently leased.
-More than 40 food & beverage, specialty retail and news & convenience concessions locations are expiring at the end of 2018, with six more locations set to expire at the end of 2020.
-The Indianapolis Airport Authority (IAA) will be releasing a Request for Information (RFI) Public Solicitation for future Concessions opportunities at IND.
+40 food & beverage, specialty retail and news & convenience concessions locations are expiring at the end of 2018, with four more locations set to expire at the end of 2020.
+The Indianapolis Airport Authority (IAA) has released a Request For Information (RFI) Public Solicitation for future Concessions opportunities at IND.
 A key mission through this RFI solicitation process is to develop a Concessions Program to meet the needs and to remain relevant for today's travelers.

 Information on opportunities is posted on PlanetBids

 In the solicitation, there will be a preferred qualifications section along with a listing and placement of concessions packages that the IAA is seeking through this process.